-W. F. Whyte, "The Social Structure of the Restaurant", American Journal of Sociology, Vol.54, 1949.
+4See for an examination of such mechanisms in another setting, W. F. Hnyte, "The Social Structure of the Restaurant", American Journal of Sociology, Vol.54, 1949.

 The second source of strain lies in the conflict between the physician's interests in the situation, and those of the head nurse.
 The former is interested in maximizing the amount of time he may spend in making a diagnosis, whilst the head nurse is concerned with reducing the amount of time that each patient spends in the E.R., since she has the problem of ensuring that enough beds are available at all times.
 Thus, the opportunities for deliberation are minimized as the head nurse requests him to reach decisions within shorter time periods.
-Thus a form of "decisional urgency" is forced upon the physician, in which he has to make clear decisions without having an adequate amount of information on which to make these.
-5 Thus to some extent the relations between the physician and the head nurse may be envisaged as one between line and staff authority holders. in which the administrative needs take precedant over the needs of specialists.
+Thus a form of "decisional urgency" is forced upon the physician, in which he has to make clear decisions without having an adequate amount of information on which to make the se.
+Thus to some extent the relations between the physician and the head nurse may be envisaged as one between line and staff authority holders, in which the administrative needs take precedent over the needs of specialists.
 In this situation the physician is less able to acquire the autonomy that he has when the ward is not busy, rather he constantly finds that his interests are being overruled by the head nurse.
 His hostility, then, is a response to the fact that his rights are restricted by the power of the head nurse, and that he is unable to demand the conditions in which he is able to determine his own work pace, and thus his certainty with respect to diagnoses.

-55ee on this W. E. Moore, Man Time and Society.
-New York: John Wiley and Sons, Inc., 1963, pp.100-102.
+5See on this W. E. Moore, Man Time and Society, New York: John Wiley and Sons, Inc., 1963, pp.100-102.

 For an analysis of this type of pattern of relationships in a bureaucratic setting, see R.K.
-Merton, "The Role of the Intellectual in Bureaucracy", in Social Theory and Social Structure, Glencoe Free Press, 1963.
+Herton, "The Role of the Intellectual in Bureaucracy", in Social Theory and Social Structure, Glencoe Free Press, 1963.